SAP/openui5-docs/docs/Configuration_Options_and_URL_Parameters_91f2d03.md

 		</tr>
 		<tr>
 			<td>`theme`</td>
-			<td>Type: `string` Default value: `base` This configuration parameter defines the theme that shall be used for the current page; you can change the theme at runtime by calling `sap.ui.getCore().applyTheme()`. **Theme Root:** When the theme string contains an at-sign \(`@`\), anything before the `@` is assumed to denote the ID of the theme, while anything after the `@` is assumed to represent the URL location of the theme.
+			<td>Type: `string` Default value: `base` This configuration parameter defines the theme that shall be used for the current page; you can change the theme at runtime by calling `sap.ui.getCore().applyTheme()` **Theme Root:** When the theme string contains an at-sign \(`@`\), anything before the `@` is assumed to denote the ID of the theme, while anything after the `@` is assumed to represent the URL location of the theme.
 To defend against XSS attacks, only tthe server-relative part of the URL is used.
 Any host or port prefix will be ignored.</td>
 			<td>

 ![YES](loio3929e469c7824eb0a69206aeac69f257_LowRes.png)</td>